-A SATA controller is integrated into the chipset to provide a ten-port SATA subsystem, which is RAID 0, 1, 5 and 10 supported. the I-SATA 0-5 ports are SATA 3.0 ports and the S-SATA1-3 ports are SATA 2.0 ports.
+A SATA controller is also integrated into the chipset to provide two SATA 3.0 (6/ Gbps) and four SATA 2.0 (3 Gbps) ports, which are RAID 0, 1, 5 and 10 supported.
 The SATA drives are hot-swappable units.

-Note: The operating system you use must have RAID support to enable the hot-swap capability and RAID function of the Serial ATA drives.
+Note: The operating system you use must have RAID support to enable the hot-swap capability and RAID function of the SATA drives.